donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 The challenge of domain adaptation in ASR has prompted several approaches, each with distinct trade-offs in cost, performance, and implementation complexity.
 Before diving into my implementation, I'll examine how the research community has approached this domain mismatch problem and where shallow fusion fits among existing solutions.

 **Traditional domain adaptation** typically requires collecting domain-specific audio paired with ground truth transcriptions, then fine-tuning pretrained models on this data.
 While effective, this approach faces significant barriers: domain-specific audio is expensive to collect, transcription labeling is labor-intensive, and the resulting datasets often remain small and brittle compared to the large scale datasets that the base model was trained on.
-This approach also runs the risk of catastrophic forgetting[^1], where the model loses its general capabilities when adapting to the specific domain.
+This approach also runs the risk of **catastrophic forgetting**<sup>1</sup> where the model loses its general capabilities when adapting to the specific domain.

 **Context injection methods** attempt to bridge the gap by incorporating domain-specific text directly into the model's context window, essentially "prompting" the ASR system with relevant terminology.
 However, these approaches offer no optimization signal and rely heavily on trial and error to achieve meaningful improvements.
 They are also architecture dependent and rely on the decoder's prompting capacity, which may be limited in models not explicitly designed for such conditioning.